Weary of turmoil and division, most teens still voice faith in future, Post-Ipsos poll finds

 Owen Porter, a rising senior in Davis, W.Va., was among those who found a way to stay in touch through gaming — Call of Duty and Minecraft were two of his favorites — and watching movies together on Discord.

-“We would stay up ‘til like 2 in the morning watching ‘American Horror Story,’ ” Porter said.
+“We would stay up till like 2 in the morning watching ‘American Horror Story,’ ” Porter said.

 A surprising silver lining: Nearly 4 in 10 teens say the pandemic has had a positive impact on their relationships with their parents, compared with about 1 in 10 who say it had a negative impact and roughly half who say it had no impact.
 For once, the whole family was at home instead of running off in different directions.
 There were long stretches of not much to do and more time to talk, some teens said.